 What difference will we make?

-Anticipated outcomes of the initiative include flexible and innovative approaches that provide wrap-around support to meet the needs of Aboriginal and Torres Strait Islander families and communities.
+Anticipated outcomes of the initiative include co-designed, flexible and innovative approaches that provide wrap-around support to meet the needs of Aboriginal and Torres Strait Islander families and communities.